WINNER Personal Injury Law Firm of the Year

 A herniated disc occurs when the inner, jelly-like part of the disc protrudes or leaks through the tough outer layer of the disc.
 It can compress nearby nerves, leading to pain, numbness, or weakness in your arms or legs.
 This is sometimes also called a ruptured disc.
 Herniated discs may require surgery which could result in large workers compensation payouts.

 Over time, the discs in your spine can naturally degenerate, losing their cushioning ability and height.
 This can cause pain and reduced mobility in your neck or back.
-If you need time off work for treatment you could be eligible for workers compensation payments.
+If you need time off work for treatment, you could be eligible for workers compensation payments.

 Similar to a herniated disc, a prolapsed disc involves the inner disc material protruding through the outer layer but not rupturing.
 It can also put pressure on spinal nerves.
 Prolapsed discs require treatment ranging from rest to surgery and could qualify for workers compensation.